vgrichina/as-pect/readme.md

     asp -h
     asp --types                         Copy the types file to assembly/__tests__/as-pect.d.ts asp -t
+    asp --compiler-flags                Output the compiler flags to the console before each compilation.

   TEST OPTIONS
     --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)